takoz53/TwitchTTS/README.md

     1. Create an [OAuth Key](https://twitchapps.com/tmi/) and enter your Key below "Oauth:"
     1. Set the channel, where it should connect to (**all lowercase!**)
 1. Open up the .exe and check what voices your PC Supports (It'll be shown inside the Console)
-    1. Copy a voice its name **(Care lower & uppercase)** and put it in your Config it's creds.txt its "voice" and set your locale like en-US
+    1. Copy a voice its name **(Care lower & uppercase)** and put it in your Config it's options.txt its "voice"
 1. Set Max-Letters Length, which should be Displayed (After for example 40 Letters, the bot will say "to be continued")
     1. To read out everything until the end, leave the Setting at 0.
 1. Run the program, type something in your Chat and it should be working.